Markov chain approach to the distribution of ancestors in species of biparental reproduction: The gauged distribution of ancestors

 If the expected value satisfies $\alpha(t_1)=\alpha_1$ and $\alpha(t_2)=\alpha_2$, for two generations $t_1$ and $t_2$ such that $t_1\neq 0\neq t_2$, the parameters $\mathfrak{a}$ and $\mathfrak{b}$ can be obtained by

 where naturally $\alpha_i \leq2^{t_i+1}$, for $i=1,2$, to ensure good definition of $\mathfrak{a}$ and $\mathfrak{b}$.

-The gauge transformation modulates the amplitude of $\langle X(t)\rangle$, this allows us to define the notion of horizontal range of $\alpha(t)$.
-One important point is the \textit{maximum generation range}, this is a nonzero generation $T$ in which $\alpha$ becomes equal to 2.
+The gauge transformation modulates the amplitude of $\langle X(t)\rangle$.
+This allows us to define the notion of \textit{horizontal} and \textit{vertical range} of $\alpha(t)$.
+One important point of the curve $\alpha(t)$ is the \textit{maximum generation range}, this is a nonzero generation $T$ in which $\alpha$ becomes equal to 2.
 Another interesting point is the maximum of $\alpha(t)$, which determines the \textit{intensity of the process}.
 Without loss of generality we can choose $t_2 = T$, in which case $\alpha(t_2) = 2$, and $\alpha(t_1) = \sup \{\alpha(t): t \in [0, T]\}$.
-Whatever the distinct points considered relevant, if we know two of them we will select one and only one curve of the family parameterized by $\mathfrak{a}$ and $\mathfrak{b}$.
-The gauge transformation $\mathfrak{g}$ controls both horizontal and vertical scale of the process.
-The figure \ref{f2} shows $\alpha(t)$ for a particular values of $\mathfrak{a}$ and $\mathfrak{b}$.
-We can vary the horizontal scale, defined by the generational range, and the vertical scale, defined by the intensity of the process.
+For any pair of different points, $(t_1,\alpha_1)$ and $(t_2,\alpha_2)$, considered relevant, we select one and only one curve of the family, parameterized by $\mathfrak{a}$ and $\mathfrak{b}$ given by \eqref{ayb}.
+The gauge transformation $\mathfrak{g}_t$, through the $\mathfrak{a}$ and $\mathfrak{b}$ parameters, controls both \textit{horizontal range} and \textit{vertical range} of the process.
+This $T$ maybe not be a realistic value, but fix a maximum number of generations of a particular species may have.

-This $T$ maybe not be a realistic value, but it fix a maximum number of generations of a particular species may have.
-It is possible to search in the fossil record the first time that a species appears and use its reproductive rate to calculate the number of available generations.
-In this way we are classifying each species not in terms of life time on earth (time units), but according to the notions of generational patterns.
-The ideas presented can be combined with universal common ancestor's models \cite{Rohde} to understand the development of a certain species.
+For illustrative purposes, in figure \ref{f2}, we have selected 4 curves to the expectation number of ancestors $\alpha(t)$ given by \eqref{gauged expect} and parametrized by different values of $\{\mathfrak{a},\mathfrak{b}\}$.
+We include a geometric progression $2^{t+1}$, which corresponds to the maximum possible number of ancestors in each $t-$generation.